gulam101/Weather-Application/README.md

 # Weather-Application

-## Track the weather in your current location!
+## Track the weather in your current location! - HTML, CSS, JavaScript, & RESTFul API

 # Table of Conents: